Getting Started¶

 Run the SDK tests¶

-Run the .NET example¶
+Run the examples¶

 You should see a TaskResult JSON object with:

-statusset tocompletedworker_typeset toecho- an uppercased
+statusset tocompletedworker_typeset toecho- an uppercased or echoed

-output.text _trace_contextpreserved from the input task
+output _trace_contextpreserved from the input task

 Build the docs¶